jindrapetrik/jpexs-decompiler/README.md

 ## Licenses + Acknowledgments
 ### Application

-FFDec Application is licensed with GNU GPL v3, see the [LICENSE.md](LICENSE.md).
+FFDec Application is licensed with GNU GPL v3, see the [license.txt](license.txt).
 It uses modified code of these libraries:

 * [JSyntaxPane] (Code editor) - Apache License 2.0